QuotationFactory/Integration.Quickstart/README.md

 - **Test Thoroughly**: Before deploying your handlers, thoroughly test them to ensure they handle all expected scenarios correctly.

 ## Conclusion
-Building integrations with the QF Edge Connector provides a powerful way to enhance the functionality of the Quotation Factory platform, enabling customized workflows and improved data management.
+Building integrations with the Edge Connector provides a powerful way to enhance the functionality of the Quotation Factory platform, enabling customized workflows and improved data management.
 By following this guide and utilizing the provided example project, you can effectively develop robust integrations tailored to your specific needs.